 These results suggest that kalonji seeds may be a helpful supplement for managing diabetes and maintaining better metabolic health.

 Some studies suggest that nigella seeds can aid in lowering blood pressure levels.
-Additionally, some researchers found that nigella seeds can also have a diuretic effect, allowing the body to flush out excess water and moderately decrease blood volume, thus lowering blood pressure.
+Additionally, some limited studies found that nigella seeds can also have a diuretic effect, allowing the body to flush out excess water and moderately decrease blood volume, thus lowering blood pressure.
 Further research is required to establish this advantage better.

 There are many simple and tasty ways to add kalonji seeds to your daily meals.
 With a slightly bitter and pungent taste, claimed to be similar to oregano and onion, kalonji is often used in South Asian and Middle Eastern cooking.